Maine's Working Waterfront Tax Law

 B. Working waterfront land used primarily (more than 50%) as working waterfront land is eligible for a reduction of 10% from estimated market value;

-C. Working waterfront land that is permanently protected from a change in use through deeded restrictions is eligible for the reduction described in paragraph A or B and an additional reduction of 30%.
+C. Working waterfront land that is permanently protected from a change in use through deeded restrictions is eligible for a reduction of 50% (if used predominantly as working waterfront) or 40% (if primarily used as working waterfront).

-Whichever method is used, the local assessor is ultimately required to determine what the current use value will be, and must also adjust those values to reflect the same relative ratio to what all other property in the municipality is being assessed at.
+Whichever method is used, the local assessor is ultimately required to determine the current use value and must also adjust that value to reflect the same assessment ratio as all other property in the municipality.

-How long must I keep my land in Working Waterfront classification?
-What happens if I decide to use my property for purposes other that Working Waterfront?
+How long must I keep my land in working waterfront classification?
+What happens if I decide to use my property for purposes other than working waterfront?

 How much is the penalty for withdrawal or disqualification?

-The penalty for removal from Working Waterfront classification for land enrolled for 10 years or less is 30% of the difference between the 100% Working Waterfront valuation and the fair market value of the property on the date of withdrawal.
-The percentage drops 1% per year for land classified for 11 to 20 years to a floor of 20% for land classified for 20 years or more.
+The penalty for removal from working waterfront classification for land enrolled for 10 years or less is 30% of the difference between the 100% working waterfront valuation and the fair market value of the property on the date of withdrawal.
+The penalty drops 1 percentage point for each year the property is in the program beyond 10 years to a floor of 20% for land classified for 20 years or more.
 The penalty is assessed and collected as a supplemental assessment.

-If land taxed as Working Waterfront is transferred to a new owner or owners, in order to maintain the classification, the new owner or owners, within 1 year of the date of transfer, must file a new application and a sworn statement that the transferred parcel continues to meet the requirements of Working Waterfront.
+If working waterfront property is transferred, the new owner must, within one year of the date of transfer, file a new application and a sworn statement that the transferred parcel continues to meet the requirements of working waterfront.
+Otherwise, the property will no longer qualify for the program and a withdrawal penalty will be assessed.

-Prior to enrollment in any current use classification, property owners should both educate themselves about the program and talk to their local assessor to determine what tax benefits he may expect under the program.
-The owner should also consider whether their personal goals for the parcel are compatible with the terms of Working Waterfront.
+Prior to enrollment in any current use classification, landowners should educate themselves about the program and talk to their local assessor to determine what tax benefits they may expect.
+The owners should also consider whether their personal goals for the parcel are compatible with the terms of the working waterfront program.